 Each person across the world has a responsibility for cutting carbon emissions and making changes in the home is an excellent place to start.

-If you want to become environmentally conscious to prevent global warming and protect the Earth, there are actions you can take to make the goal a reality.
+If you want to become environmentally conscious to prevent global warming and protect the Earth, there are actions you can take to make the goal a reality which are not limited to just switching to a bamboo toothbrush.

 The good news is, the changes cannot only protect the planet, but they could save you a substantial amount of money throughout the years.
 Here are five ways to run an eco-friendly home.